dtaylor15/NYTimes-bestsellers/README.md

-# New YOrk Times Bestsellers
+# New York Times Bestsellers
 This website  utilizes the NY Times Best Sellers API to display current best-selling books.